MultiSafepay/docs/content/faq/Payment Regulations/3D-secure.md

 ---
-title : "What is 3D Secure?"
+title : "3D Secure 2.0 (3DS)"
-meta_title: "FAQ General - What is 3D Secure? - MultiSafepay Docs"
+meta_title: "FAQ Payment regulations - 3D Secure - MultiSafepay Docs"
-meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
-As well as Support pages for Payment Method, Tools and General Questions.
-You can also find the contact details of our Support Team and Integration Team."
+meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
+You can also find support pages for Payment Methods, Tools and General Questions as well as the contact details of our Support and Integration Teams."
 read_more: "."
 ---
 3D Secure (3DS) is a authentication protocol for online transactions.
 3D Secure is also known by its branded names like Mastercard Identity Check, Visa Secure or American Express SafeKey.
 When a chargeback is filed against the merchant and the transaction was carried out using the 3D Secure protocol, the acquiring bank is responsible for the costs and not the merchant.